labscript-suite/runviewer/docs/source/usage.rst

     reorderable list of channels contained within the loaded shots.
 The order here determines the order of plots in (3).
 Only enabled channels will be displayed in (3).
 (3) Plots of the output traces for the selected channels in the selected shots.
-Here we show data from 2 shots of a real experiment sequence from our lab used to study vortex clustering dynamics [127].
+Here we show data from 2 shots of a real experiment sequence from the Monash lab used to study vortex clustering dynamics [2].
     The two shots loaded demonstrate how you can observe differences in output between shots in a sequence (in this case due to varying the time between stirring and imaging the vortex clusters).
 In this figure we display the entire length of the trace, which makes it difficult